 The study of structure and function of the human body on the cellular, tissue, organ, and organ-system level.
 All organ systems are discussed.
 Emphasis is on the anatomy of the musculoskeletal, cardiovascular, and digestive systems.
 Laboratory includes both gross and microscopic structure and function.
 (One year each of high school biology and chemistry or the equivalent strongly recommended.)
 Additional fee required.
-Goal 1A

-Students will learn about immunology, bacteriology, mycology, and virology.
-Emphasis will be placed on the cellular mechanisms and role of microbial pathogens (bacteria) and agents (viruses, prions) affecting human health and how they are treated.
+Goal 1A cellular mechanisms and role of microbial pathogens (bacteria) and agents (viruses, prions) affecting human health and how they are treated.
 Credit is not allowed for this course and BIOL2360.
 Prerequisites: CHEM1330 or BIOL2100 or instructors consent or enrollment in the RN to BSN program.